iwasahighwayman/my-elusive-whale/README.md

 ![xxx](/images/analog-phototransistor3-schematic-01-20250629.png)

 ![xxx](/images/analog-phototransistor3-pcb-01-20250629.png)

+This improved PCB trace layout also resulted in power rail traces being side-by-side, making it trivially easy to add an electrolytic capacitor (for supply voltage fluctuations due to rapid rise/fall of current) and a foil disk capacitor (for higher frequency supply voltage noise).

+The positive ("+") side of the latching relay coils are connected to the positive supply rail, and the negative ("-") side of the latching relay coils are connected to transistors.
+Energizing a particular latching relay coil is a momentary "low" pulse of the MOSFET transistor's drain terminal.

 Here are the voltage signals at transistor Q3, at the gate then at the drain (connected to latching relay pin 16)